ramm777/ramm777/README.md

-## 2) Use Computer Vision to Identify Cell Types on the Medical Images
+## 2) Computer Vision ML to Identify Cell Types on the Medical Images
 We developed a deep-learning model to identify types of cells (tumour cells, lymphs and fibroblasts) from the medical images.
 The model aimed to help pathologists who spend a lot of time diagnosing cancer and help other ML models in predicting treatment outcomes.
 The model was trained with annotated images from a breast cancer dataset and was validated by a pathologist.
 The results showed that the model could accurately identify the cells, especially TILs, which it identified even better than a pathologist.

 <p align="center"> <img src="Cell_Type_Identification.png" alt="Cell_Type_Identification" width="700"> </p>